Top 6 Hall of Fame Baseball Players of All Time

 - Nicknames: “The Great Bambino” and “Sultan of Swat”

-Born on February 6th, 1895, in Baltimore, Maryland, arguably the most celebrated athlete in American history, George Herman “Babe” Ruth is the greatest hall of fame baseball player of all time.
+George Herman “Babe” Ruth is the greatest Hall of Fame baseball player of all time.
 He was successful in both hitting and pitching, making him a unicorn in the sport.
 Ruth was a larger-than-life symbol in the 1920s and 1930s within American society and is largely responsible for the transition from the dead-ball to the live-ball era in baseball.
 Ruth is a seven-time World Series champion and is in the top five in on-base percentage, home runs, and WAR, amongst many other batting statistics.
 While the all-star game was not created until 1933, two years before Ruth retired, he was an all-star in both seasons.

 - Career Stats: .301 batting average, .384 on-base percentage, 660 home runs (6th all-time), 156.1 WAR (5th all-time)